 Overview

 Teams meeting recordings are available for 120 days (start of semester to the end).
 This guide shows you how to download your Teams meeting recording(s) for offline use.
-However, ITS recommends to simply change the expiration date of your media, all content is accessible in the Stream (on SharePoint app), OneDrive, or can be accessed in Teams.
+You must be the owner to be able to download your recording.
+If you need your audience to access your media longer, you can change the expiration date of your recordings, all content is accessible in OneDrive or can be accessed from within Teams.

 Download Recordings from Stream (on SharePoint)